-- someone with a clotting disorder
+- people with a clotting disorder

 - people adopting children from overseas who have hepatitis B

-- a prison worker
+- prison workers

 To get vaccinated, contact your GP or local health centre.

 Hepatitis B vaccination is given in three doses over six months.
-Most people will have some protection after the first two does but a third dose is needed for full protection .
+Most people will have some protection after the first two does but a third dose is needed for full protection.
 Protection is for life.
 A blood test taken four weeks after the final dose will tell you if the vaccination was successful.